-In shooting an emotional scene near the end of the film where Lois sheds tears while having a conversation with Superman on the roof of her apartment, Margot Kidder refused to have anything help her to cry.
-And sure enough, she was able to do it on her own.
+In shooting an emotional scene near the end of the film where Lois sheds tears while having a conversation with Superman on the roof of her apartment, Margot Kidder refused to have anything help her to cry, and sure enough, she was able to do it on her own.

 The actress playing Lois Lane using the typewriter during the end scene is not Margot Kidder.
-The ending that was written but never filmed had Lois Lane die at the Fortress of Solitude which in turn caused Superman to reverse time.
-The typewriter scene was shot in 2006 specifically for the restoration and had an uncredited actress stand in for Lois.
+The ending that was written, but never filmed, had Lois Lane die at the Fortress of Solitude, which in turn caused Superman to reverse time.
+The typewriter scene was shot in 2006, specifically for the restoration, and had an uncredited actress stand in for Lois.

 In one of the beginning scenes of the Lester version of this movie, Clark Kent walks out in front of an oncoming taxi cab, denting the front of the cab.
 This scene was never used in the Donner Cut, but during the Metropolis battle, this taxi is seen, with the same cab driver in it.